Friday, November 17, 2023

 Of the two or three different Yokohama Toyoko Inns I stay at, many of the customers might be Japanese workers and or Chinese tourists, as Yokohama China town is nearby.

-Watching Toyoko Inn vacancies, on their webpage, again Saturday is the busiest day and of course holidays are always full too.
+Watching Toyoko Inn vacancies, on their web page, again Saturday is the busiest day and of course holidays are always full too.

 Toyoko Inn has a breakfast buffet, Viking menu is what the Japanese called a buffet, with an assortment of eggs, vegetables and so on, while free, of course you pay for it in the overall price of the hotel stay.